 Includes a 5-year warranty and high quality materials.
 Usable on metal, asphalt, rubber, and flat roofs, giving it impressive versatility.
 Also works when installed in gutters.
-Has a 10' cold lead for convenience.

 Far more expensive than other options.
 May be more powerful than some people need.

 Ships with everything you need for an easy installation.
 Offered in lengths up to 200 feet, but even smaller lengths have a reasonable price per foot.
 Works on nearly any kind of roof or gutter material you'd commonly find.

 Doesn't include a thermostat, so it will run continuously if it is plugged into an outlet.